A Performance (Yet Simple) Vertical Antenna

 Peak at 30'

 Either antenna is a good match to 50-ohm feedline, which should be directly attached.
-As with all such antennas, a choke at the base is recommended, but not strictly mandatory.
-Note that the eccentricity (the front/side ratio) is about 3/4 of a dB for each antenna, increasing slightly within increasing height above ground.
+As with all such antennas, a choke at the base is recommended.
+Note that the eccentricity (the front/side ratio) in the azimuth plane is less than one dB for each antenna, increasing slightly with increasing height above ground.

-When Chris installed the antenna at his residence, he split the difference between the two models above, installing the antenna peak at just over 27', as shown in Figure 3:
+When Chris installed the antenna at his residence, he split the difference between the two models above, installing the antenna peak at just over 27', as shown in Figure 3, resulting in a feedpoint match very close to the model prediction:

 KF5VRD Diagram AA-30 SWR